The Blue Business® Plus Credit Card from American Express review

 As your business develops, the Blue Business Plus pairs especially well with other American Express cards as a flat-rate business rewards card, so it can remain a key partner in your rewards strategy well into the future.

-Earn 15,000 Membership Rewards® points after you spend $3,000 in eligible purchases on the Card within your first 3 months of Card Membership.
+Earn 15,000 Membership Rewards® points after you spend $3,000 in eligible purchases on the card within your first three months of card membership.
 Other no annual fee business credit cards we’ve seen have offered anywhere from $200 to $750 in welcome bonus value.

 You’ll get 2X points on up to $50,000 in purchases each year and 1X points after that.
 If you’re often behind the wheel of a rental car, you’ll also earn unlimited 2X points on prepaid rental cars booked through the American Express Travel portal.

-There are no spending categories to keep track of, which makes it easy to rack up rewards without having to spend strategically.
+There are no spending categories to keep track of, making it easy to rack up rewards without having to spend strategically.

 In addition to rewards, this card has perks that can help you manage your business spending, including expanding your buying power and providing you with employee cards.
 Here’s a rundown of the main benefits you’ll get as a Blue Business Plus cardholder.

 Fast application process

 This card has a quick and easy online application process.
 In fact, you could get your American Express Blue Business Plus approval in as little as 30 seconds.